Jamoverjelly/frontend-nanodegree-arcade-game/README.md

-Udacity Front End Nanodegree Project Three: Classic Arcade Game
+Classic Arcade Game Project
 ===============================

 ## Introduction
-In project three, I will be working from a foundation of visual assets and a game engine provided as starting files to develop an arcade game in the style of *Frogger* using ES6-style object-oriented features.
+In project three, I will be working from a foundation of visual assets and a game engine provided as starter files to develop an arcade game in the style of *Frogger* using ES6-style object-oriented programming paradigms.

 The following game description is referenced from Udacity's own guidelines introducing the project.